daniel-simms/content-bidder/README.md

 Content bidder was a University project that produced a concept app where users can sell or buy content for websites.

-The project was an intoduction into functional PHP with CRUD operations.
+The project was an intoduction into procedural PHP with CRUD operations.